 - Physical changes, such as bulimia or anorexia nervosa

 For women in their 20s through their 40s, several life events can result in depression.
-As with young girls, hormones often do play a part.
+As with young girls, hormones often play a part as well.
 For example, pregnancy or even early menopause can cause hormonal instabilities.

 - Neglect of a spouse, children, pets, elderly parents, or others who depend on the woman for assistance